dbutz/SchoolSite-Pro-Docs/dataManagement/validateData/dataSetup.md

   <img src="datasetup.png">
 </p>

-There are three datasets required to create plans and forecasts:
+There are three datasets required to create plans and forecasts.
+Visit the links below to learn more about the requirements for each dataset:
 1. [Schools](../createData/createSchools.md)
 2. [Study Areas](../createData/createStudyareas.md)
 3. [Students](../createData/createStudents.md)